-AnnMarie Sanford is an associate in the Environment and Energy Practice Group of Pepper Hamilton LLP, resident in the Detroit office.
+AnnMarie Sanford is a senior attorney in the Environment and Energy Practice Group of Pepper Hamilton LLP, resident in the Detroit office.
 Ms. Sanford is primarily engaged in environmental regulatory issues and counseling clients regarding compliance with federal and state chemical regulations.
 She also is a member of the firm’s Sustainability, CleanTech and Climate Change Team.
 She is one of the few attorneys who passed the Green Building Certification Institute’s exam to qualify as a LEED® (Leadership in Energy and Environmental Design) Accredited Professional.

 Ms. Sanford has substantial experience in matters relating to hazardous waste sites listed on the National Priority List, Michigan Part 201 and other state programs.
 She also has counselled clients regarding RCRA and chemicals regulations.
 She has represented clients at Superfund sites throughout the United States.
 She has specific experience in overseeing due diligence and environmental site assessments in conjunction with real estate and corporate transactions.
 Ms. Sanford has advised clients in connection with natural resource damage claims by state and federal trustees and the availability of Great Lakes Legacy Act funding for watercourse remediation projects.
 Ms. Sanford also has counseled clients regarding corporate officer and director liability in the environmental context as well as corporate shareholder liability.
 She has defended companies in cost recovery actions brought by federal and state governments and has advised clients on appropriate responses to unilateral cleanup orders issued by EPA.
 Ms. Sanford has represented companies in private cost recovery actions and negotiated numerous agreements with other potentially responsible parties and with EPA.
 She also has counseled clients regarding compliance with the Consumer Product Safety Improvement Act, the Toxic Substances Control Act, California Proposition 65, and the California Safer Consumer Products regulations.
 She also advises clients regarding compliance with Conflict Minerals disclosure obligations under Dodd Frank.